AppleItsme/My-pascal-traingle-algorithm/README.md

 - 1 is always at the ends of the row;
 - The 2nd element is the row number.
 I. e. the number is exactly the same as the row position (5);
 - The numbers are perfectly mirrored from the centre.
 - The length of the row is n + 1, in this case, 5 + 1, which gives us 6.
-We can identify the same properties every other row:
+We can identify the same properties in every other row:
 `1, 2, 1` - 2nd row
 - it starts with 1;
 - 2nd element is 2;
 - The number is mirrored from the centre (2) giving us 1 on the end too;
 - 2 + 1 = 3.
 3 is the length of the row.
 `1, 9, 36, 84, 126, 126, 84, 36, 9, 1` - 9th row
 and the rest.